ashemery/REDM/README.md

-# REDM
+# Reverse Engineering and Debugging Malware (REDM)

-Reverse Engineering and Debugging Malware
+This repo contains all the executables and code that I used for the REDM course I'm teaching for students with no Reverse Enigneering & Debugging background.